31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Chuzenji Temple

 Chuzenji Temple is a branch temple of the World Heritage Site Nikkosan Rinnoji Temple, and was built in 784.
-It is said to be beneficial for the fulfillment of various wishes.
+It is said to help with the fulfillment of various wishes.

-From Godaido, the view over Chuzenji-ko Lake is spectacular.
+From Godaido, the lookout deck at the temple, the view over Lake Chuzenji is excellent.

-On the path leading to the temple, to the right, there is a “Migawari no Kobu.”
-It is believed that if you touch the bump after touching a bad or painful part of the body, the bump will take the place of the body.
+On the path leading to the temple, there is a "Migawari no Kobu" (a bump on a tree trunk).
+It is believed that if you touch a bad or painful part of your body and then touch the bump, the bump will absorb the ailment in your place.

 6 Recommended Food Spots in Nikko City